 - 4 tablespoons unsalted butter

-- 1 cup heavy cream (or plant-based milk for vegan option)
+- 1 cup heavy cream or plant based milk

-- 1/2 cup grated Parmesan cheese (or nutritional yeast for vegan)
+- ½ cup grated Parmesan cheese or nutritional yeast

 - Salt and pepper to taste